 - agonistic: welcoming self-destruction as a sacrifice to future generations

 This array of psychological dispositions can better account for the various attitudes and postures Loy assumed in her varied career, but the detachment and alienation from mass culture both Greenberg and Poggioli see at the heart of avant-garde practice does not hold true for Loy.
-She went to New York seeking an audience for her work, her Dada experiments court the public, and her entrepreneurial efforts reflect an ambition to succeed in the mass cultural marketplace.
+She went to New York seeking an audience for her work, her Dada experiments court the public, and her entrepreneurial designs reflect an ambition to succeed in the mass cultural marketplace.
 Poggioli’s taxonomy does not account for the constructive, transformative “moments” in Loy’s artistic practices—the ardent desire to expand individual minds and transform cultural values through art.

 Bürger’s Sociopolitical Approach